For a Mobile shipyard, Salesforce treats every deal the same, but a $40M Navy hull and a one-day transload are not the same pipeline

 - Marketing-automation features you pay for are useless when your buyers are port authorities and primes, not self-serve leads

-Custom crm: what Mobile teams actually get
+Custom CRM: what Mobile teams actually get

 A custom CRM models your actual relationships: accounts that are port authorities, primes, shippers, and government buyers, with contract milestones and RFP deadlines as first-class objects instead of bolted-on custom fields.
-For a Mobile operator, it ties directly into the systems that matter (your ERP, your project tracking, your booking software) so a rep sees not just the deal but where the actual work stands.
+For a Mobile operator, it ties directly into the systems that matter (your ERP (Enterprise Resource Planning), your project tracking, your booking software) so a rep sees not just the deal but where the actual work stands.
 You stop paying for marketing automation you will never use and start tracking the long-cycle, multi-party deals your business actually runs.

 - Your deals are long-cycle and multi-party (Navy, aerospace, port services) and do not fit a lead-to-close funnel